Delaware River Bridge Project

 The previously selected alternative from the 2003 Record of Decision (ROD) was to build a new bridge to carry eastbound (i.e. I-95 NB to NJ) traffic and rehabilitate the existing bridge to carry westbound (i.e. I-95 SB to PA) traffic.

-In 2017, a fracture of one of the existing bridge approach trusses required a full closure of more than six weeks while the bridge was fully inspected and repaired.
-The full closure resulted in extensive detours for the approximately 68,900 daily vehicles traveling this section of I-95.
-Since the closure, the tolling agencies have programmed funding to complete an Alternatives Analysis, Supplemental Environmental Impact Statement (SEIS) under the National Environmental Policy Act (NEPA), and Preliminary Engineering.
+In 2017, a fracture of one of the existing bridge approach trusses required a full closure of the bridge for more than six weeks while the bridge was fully inspected and repaired.
+The closure resulted in extensive detours for the approximately 68,900 daily vehicles traveling this section of I-95.
+As a result of the closure, the tolling agencies have programmed funding for the DRB project to complete an Alternatives Analysis, Supplemental Environmental Impact Statement (SEIS) under the National Environmental Policy Act (NEPA), and Preliminary Engineering.

 Moving Forward